bartificer/programming-by-stealth/docs/pbs28.md

 };
 ```

-This now brings along a new problem – at the moment our prototype only allows days, months, and years to be set one, by, one, so there are edge cases where converting from one valid date to another valid date in one order will fail, but doing the same conversion in another order will succeed.
+This now brings along a new problem – at the moment our prototype only allows days, months, and years to be set one by one.
+So there are edge cases where converting from one valid date to another valid date in one order will fail, but doing the same conversion in another order will succeed.

-E.g. The following code looks perfectly valid, but will throw an exception:
+For example, the following code looks perfectly valid, but will throw an exception:

 ```javascript
 var myDate = new pbs.Date();